Get answers to frequently asked questions about how to write a follow-up email.

 Start by acknowledging the first email you sent to the recipient or the last email you sent recently if your follow-up email will not be the second in the series.
 A recap may also be helpful, but you should keep it concise.
 A cold email follow-up without any information about the initial email is likely to have a higher bounce rate.
 It is less likely to be successful than follow-ups that remind recipients why they’re receiving this email.

 For example, if a recipient puts their email address on a list or signed up for something, you’ll want to mention this relatively early in the text.
 If recipients aren’t regularly informed that they’ve opted in, they may think the emails they receive are spam.
+You might also find our guides on how to write a memo and how to write a reference letter helpful.

 Step 5: Write the Email Body